raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 and RCODE DSOTYPENI ([TBA2] tentatively 11).
 The error response MUST NOT contain a copy of the unrecognized Primary TLV.

-If DSO unacknowledged message is received containing an unrecognized Primary TLV, with a zero MESSAGE ID (indicating that no response is expected), then this is a fatal error and the recipient
+If DSO unidirectional message is received containing an unrecognized Primary TLV, with a zero MESSAGE ID (indicating that no response is expected), then this is a fatal error and the recipient
 MUST forcibly abort the connection immediately.

-If a DSO request message or unacknowledged message is received where the Primary TLV is recognized, containing one or more unrecognized Additional TLVs, the unrecognized Additional TLVs MUST be silently ignored, and the remainder of the message is interpreted and handled as if the unrecognized parts were not present.
+If a DSO request message or unidirectional message is received where the Primary TLV is recognized, containing one or more unrecognized Additional TLVs, the unrecognized Additional TLVs MUST be silently ignored, and the remainder of the message is interpreted and handled as if the unrecognized parts were not present.